shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 >
 ## Sub-step with **Cut**

-First, we will use the Cut tool (**cite tool info?**) to select out the peptide and protein columns from the SearchGUI/PeptideShaker and MaxQuant Peptide Reports.
+First, we will use the Cut tool to select out the peptide and protein columns from the SearchGUI/PeptideShaker and MaxQuant Peptide Reports.

 > <hands-on-title> Select out peptides and proteins from SGPS </hands-on-title>
 >